 - Heavy Shot – When I was using the Fantom QRE stick, I felt like a got a little bit more on my snap shots and slap shots.
 The shaft is a bit stiffer and you can definitely the increased power this stick has when you lean into a shot.

 - Extreme Light Weight – This isn’t an overall disadvantage as it is more of a preference, but for some who haven’t used top of the line composites for long moving from a mid range stick to one of the lightest ever made might feel a bit odd to start off.
 Regardless of how it feels initially, once you have played with this stick for a few weeks, its light weight should turn into an advantage and your hands will feel faster than ever before

-2. Bauer Vapor Flylite - The Best Overall Senior Hockey Stick
+2. Bauer Vapor Flylite - The Best Bauer Hockey Stick

 Specifications and Features: